somethingGit/somethingGitsFinalPro/proposal.md

 ## Needs to have list

 - 3d Objects
-- Ability to
+- Ability to move with keys WASD
-- Thing 3

 ### Nice to have list

-- Thing 1
+- Images/sounds
-- Thing 2
+- Shaders
-- Thing 3
+- Smooth experience